Bio-Tech Industry Careers

 - Could You Start a Life Sciences Business? – Article by Katherine Hansen, PhD in Biospace, September 24, 2019.

-The Key to Successful Entrepreneurship in the Life Sciences –Technology Translation Director at Wyss Institute, Angelika Fretzen, Ph.D., M.B.A., describes the key to successful entrepreneurship in the life sciences and the skills needed to build effective companies.
+- The Key to Successful Entrepreneurship in the Life Sciences – A short interview with Technology Translation Director at Wyss Institute, Angelika Fretzen, Ph.D., M.B.A., who describes the key to successful entrepreneurship in the life sciences and the skills needed to build effective companies.

 Life Science Entrepreneurship Education

-A number of universities provide an Entrepreneurship focus within their life science-related Master’s programs.
-This paired learning allows life scientists to get a deeper understanding of the entrepreneurial process.
+A number of universities provide an Entrepreneurship focus within their Life Science, Technology, or Medicine Master’s or Certificate programs.
+This paired learning allows life scientists get a deeper understanding of the entrepreneurial process.

 - MS in Biotechnology – Entrepreneurship Track (Georgetown)